forwardemail/forwardemail.net/README.md

     pm2 deploy ecosystem-bull.json production
     ```

-16. Save the process list on the servers so when if the server were to reboot, it will automaticall boot back up the processes:
+17. Save the process list on the servers so when if the server were to reboot, it will automatically boot back up the processes:

     ```sh
     pm2 deploy ecosystem-web.json production exec "pm2 save"